-- 1. Monitor and advise on a variety of public health related issues at the site of the incident (e.g. health hazards, environmental exposures, air quality, water quality) as applicable - 2.
-Monitor and advise on a variety of public health related issues at reception centres (e.g. infection prevention and control, environmental hazards, water safety, food safety) - 3.
-Liaise with the health care sector and other agencies (e.g. Ministry of Environment) on public health issues related to the evacuation - 4.
-Assist in the identification of population at risk from incident specific hazards - 5.
+- 1. Monitor and advise on a variety of public health related issues at the site of the incident (e.g. health hazards, environmental exposures, air quality, water quality) as applicable - Monitor and advise on a variety of public health related issues at reception centres (e.g. infection prevention and control, environmental hazards, water safety, food safety) - 3.
+Liaise with the health care sector and other agencies (e.g. Ministry of Environment, Ministry of Health and Long-term Care, Public Health Ontario) on public health issues related to the evacuation - 4.
+Assist in the identification of at-risk populations from incident specific hazards - 5.
 Assist in the identification of area to be evacuated where applicable to public health (e.g. community exposure to chemical or biological agent) - 6.
-Provide public health nursing and health inspection services on site at a Reception Centre to support evacuees with health concerns and maintain a safe environment - 7.
-Create Public Health messaging for the general public - 8.
+Provide public health nursing and health inspection services on site at reception centres to provide support and community linkages to evacuees with health risks while maintaining a safe environment - 7.
+Collaborate with Regional communication partners to disseminate timely and accurate health related information to increase public awareness and communicate with the public on risk and appropriate health measures - 8.
 Provide Public Health services in accordance with Annex 8 of the York Region Emergency Plan - 9.
 Attend Departmental Operation Centre business cycle meetings.

-Emergency Social Services (ESS)
+Community and Health Services - Emergency Social Services (ESS)